jonashaag/django-addanother/docs/usage.rst

 1. Add the add-another button
 -------------------------------
-Wrap :class:`AddAnotherWidgetWrapper` around your widget to show the add-another button next to it.
+Wrap :class:`django_addanother.widgets.AddAnotherWidgetWrapper` around your widget to show the add-another button next to it.

 For example, let's say we want to add add-another buttons to a model form::